jesussantiagoramos/GettingAndCleaningData/README.md

 1. The raw data set (Dataset.zip) is downloaded to the working directory.
 2. Dataset.zip is unzipped.
 A folder "UCI HAR Dataset" is created in the working directory, cotaining all the raw data files. **Please do not modify the files in this folder**.

-Creating a tidy data set with Run_analysis.R
+Creating two tidy data sets with Run_analysis.R
 ---------------------------------------------
 The script Run_analysis.R involves the following steps: